freemakers/freemaker-wiki/Projects/FreeLab/Hardware Design.md

 ![hardware design diagram](/static/images/freelab/hardware-design.png)

-The hardware design basically revolves around the Raspberry Pi, model A. Other hardware pieces are only necessary to provide off-grid power for the RPi.
+The hardware design basically revolves around the Raspberry Pi, model B. Other hardware pieces are only necessary to provide off-grid power for the RPi.
 This includes a large LiPo cell with charger and DC-DC boost converter.
 While it's possible to use two LiPo cells and avoid the boost converter, this drastically complicates the circuit required to charge the system.
 So, there is a trade-off and it's not clear which is the better approach.

 ## Prototype Case + Battery Circuit